mireklzicar/infra-bootstrap/README.md

    ```bash
    export OP_SERVICE_ACCOUNT_TOKEN="<service-account-token>"
    ```
-   The installer reads GitHub/Hugging Face/W&B credentials from 1Password using this token.
+   The installer reads GitHub/Hugging Face/W&B credentials from 1Password using this token and validates it with `op whoami`.
    If you prefer the classic email + Secret Key flow, skip the export and run `op signin` manually after installation.

 3. Run the installer from the repository root: